avoorhis/vamps-node.js/README.md

 ---------------
 To update modules:
   * npm update
+To update the vamps code:
+ * git pull
 To refresh anew via git
   * git fetch --all
   * git reset --hard origin/master